arashmodrad/Water_Mapping_App/README.md

 1. #### Users can select feom range of Spectral Water Indices including

--ANDWI
+- ANDWI

--MNDWI
+- MNDWI

--NDWI
+- NDWI

--AWEIsh
+- AWEIsh

--AWEInsh
+- AWEInsh

--WI
+- WI

 2. #### Select their study area using a polygon drawing feature

 3. #### Chose from the two options of

--Hard thersholding (e.g., zero defining the threshold seperating water and non-water)
+- Hard thersholding (e.g., zero defining the threshold seperating water and non-water)

--Dynamic thersholding (e.g., Otsu method for finding optimum threshold seperating water and non-water)
+- Dynamic thersholding (e.g., Otsu method for finding optimum threshold seperating water and non-water)

 4. #### Select an exporting method

--Google Drive
+- Google Drive

--Google Assets
+- Google Assets

 5. #### Select an ID associated with the date of intrest to export a shapefile of water body